Bloomberg ML EDU presents:

 Pattern Recognition and Machine Learning (Christopher Bishop)

 Our primary reference for probabilistic methods, including bayesian regression, latent variable models, and the EM algorithm.
-It's highly recommended, but unfortunately not free online.
+(Available for free as a PDF.)

 Data Science for Business (Provost and Fawcett)